The Communion of Saints

 They pray for us

 This life of the saints is wholly turned toward God and toward love.
-Their charity does not die out at the threshold of heaven; it is brought to completion, and moves them to pray for those still on the way.
-The Apocalypse shows the elect presenting before God “golden bowls full of incense, which are the prayers of the saints.”
-Revelation 5:8 The Old Testament already foreshadowed it: Jeremiah, long dead, appears there as “the one who prays much for the people and for the holy city.”
-2 Maccabees 15:14 And heaven rejoices over what happens on earth: “There is joy before the angels of God over one sinner who repents.”
+Their charity blossoms at the threshold of heaven and moves them to pray for those still on the way.
+The Apocalypse shows the elect presenting before God “golden vials full of odours, which are the prayers of saints.”
+Revelation 5:8 The Old Testament already foreshadowed it: Onias sees Jeremiah, long dead, appear as “he that prayeth much for the people, and for all the holy city, Jeremias, the prophet of God.”
+2 Maccabees 15:14 And heaven rejoices over a single sinner who repents: “there shall be joy before the angels of God upon one sinner doing penance.”
 Luke 15:10 The saints take part in our journey: they intercede.

 We pray for the dead

 The communion also works in the other direction.
-Those who have left this world without being fully purified complete their purification before seeing God, in the state the Church calls purgatory; they can no longer merit for themselves, but the Church, united to them in Christ, relieves them by its prayers, its almsgiving, and above all by the sacrifice of the Mass.
-Scripture already shows this gesture, when a sacrifice is offered for the soldiers fallen in battle: “It is a holy and wholesome thought to pray for the dead, that they may be loosed from their sins.”
-2 Maccabees 12:46 To pray for the dead is to extend beyond death the charity that unites the members of one same body.
+Those who have left this world without being fully purified complete their purification before seeing God, in the state the Church calls purgatory.
+Scripture lays its supports: nothing defiled enters the city of God, “There shall not enter into it any thing defiled.”
+Revelation 21:27 and yet one whose work is burned “shall be saved, yet so as by fire.”
+1 Corinthians 3:15 Between the defilement that excludes and the salvation that remains, a purification is needed.
+Merit belongs to earthly life, the time of the journey when the will can still choose, and which death comes to close.
+“I must work the works of him that sent me, whilst it is day: the night cometh, when no man can work.”
+John 9:4 The dead can therefore no longer merit for themselves; the Church, united to them in Christ, relieves them by its prayers, its almsgiving, and above all by the sacrifice of the Mass.
+Scripture already shows this gesture, when Judas Maccabeus has a sacrifice offered for the soldiers fallen in battle: “It is a holy and wholesome thought to pray for the dead, that they may be loosed from sins.”
+2 Maccabees 12:46 The Church of the first centuries prayed in the same way: Saint Cyril of Jerusalem taught the newly baptized that the dead are named at the altar, and Saint Augustine, in his Confessions, asks that his mother Monica be prayed for.
+To pray for the dead is to extend beyond death the charity that unites the members of one same body.

 A grace to receive